basecamp/bc3-api/sections/webhooks.md

 - Webhook failed to receive event: comment_created -- but instead returned 500
 - Webhook failed tenth attempt to relay event and was deactivated

-Basecamp will send the following lifecycle events for all recordable types, here using message as an example:
+Basecamp will send the following lifecycle events for all types, here using message as an example:

 - message_created / message_active
 - message_title_updated / message_content_updated